xonixx/xonixx.github.io/awk_tech_notes.md

 The thing is, in a lack of GC all heap allocations must be deterministic.
 That is, array, declared locally in a function must be destroyed at the moment when function returns.
 That's why it's disallowed to escape the declaration scope of a function (via return).

+The absense of GC allows to keep the implementation very simple, thus fast and portable.
+I really enjoyed the talk by Roberto Ierusalimschy, author of Lua, where he describes the com the nightmares debugging bugs in GC. https://youtu.be/EUvgoxBm7uc?t=1920

 ## Local variables

 All variables are global by default.
 However, if you add a variable to the function parameters (like `i` above) it becomes local.
 Javascript works in a similar way, although there are more suitable `var`/`let`/`const` keywords.
 In practice, it is customary to separate "real" function parameters from "local" parameters with additional spaces for clarity.